stoneyrh/gSOAP/gsoap/doc/guide/index.md

 * A C or C++ compiler.

-* OpenSSL (or GNUTLS) and the Zlib libraries to enable SSL (HTTPS) and compression.
+* OpenSSL (3.0 or 1.1, earlier versions are supported but not recommended) or GNUTLS and the Zlib libraries to enable SSL (HTTPS) and compression.
 These libraries are available for most platforms and are often already installed.

 * Flex <http://flex.sourceforge.net> and Bison <http://www.gnu.org/software/bison>
   to build the soapcpp2 tool.
 You can also build soapcpp2 without Bison and